Berkelium: Chemical

 Like all actinides, berkelium dissolves in various aqueous inorganic acids, liberating gaseous hydrogen and converting into the berkelium(III) state.
 This trivalent oxidation state (+3) is the most stable, especially in aqueous solutions, but tetravalent (+4), pentavalent (+5), and possibly divalent (+2) berkelium compounds are also known.
 The existence of divalent berkelium salts is uncertain and has only been reported in mixed lanthanum(III) chloride-strontium chloride melts.
 A similar behavior is observed for the lanthanide analogue of berkelium, terbium.
 Aqueous solutions of Bk(3+) ions are green in most acids.
 The color of Bk(4+) ions is yellow in hydrochloric acid and orange-yellow in sulfuric acid.
 Berkelium does not react rapidly with oxygen at room temperature, possibly due to the formation of a protective oxide layer surface.
 However, it reacts with molten metals, hydrogen, halogens, chalcogens and pnictogens to form various binary compounds.

 In 2025 an organometallic compound containing berkelium was synthesized from 0.3 mg of berkelium and named berkelocene.

 Isotopes

-Nineteen isotopes and six nuclear isomers (excited states of an isotope) of berkelium have been characterized, with mass numbers ranging from 233 to 253 (except 235 and 237).
+Twenty isotopes and six nuclear isomers (excited states of an isotope) of berkelium have been characterized, with mass numbers ranging from 233 to 253 (except 237).
 All of them are radioactive.
-The longest half-lives are observed for ^{247}Bk (1,380 years), ^{248}Bk (almost surely over 300 years), and ^{249}Bk (327.2 days); other isotopes are less than a week.
+The longest half-lives are observed for ^{247}Bk (1,380 years), ^{248}Bk (unknown, almost surely over 300 years), and ^{249}Bk (327.2 days); other isotopes are less than a week.
 The isotope which is the easiest to synthesize (reactor neutron capture) is berkelium-249.
 This emits mostly soft β-particles which are inconvenient for detection.
 Its alpha radiation is rather weak (1.45×10^-3%) with respect to the β-radiation, but is sometimes used to detect this isotope.
 The second important berkelium isotope, berkelium-247, is beta-stable and an alpha emitter, as are most long-lived actinide isotopes.